biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

   <br />

 - **Some attributes should be selected from ontologies**.
 To increase searchability, some attribute values should be selected from designated ontologies, which are formal specifications of terms used in certain contexts, and of how these terms relate to each other.
 You can browse or search the latest versions of ontologies used in ENA submission using the `EMBL-EBI Ontology Lookup Service (OLS) <https://www.ebi.ac.uk/ols/index>`_.
-You can also use the following direct links as starting points for finding valid terms for some mandatory or recommended attributes in a GSC MixS checklists.
-Note that the OLS entry for `environmental feature <https://www.ebi.ac.uk/ols/ontologies/envo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FENVO_00002297>`_ has been flagged as *obsolete*, and we thus tentatively link to a related umbrella term below:
+You can also use the following direct links as *starting points* for finding valid terms for some mandatory or recommended attributes in a GSC MixS checklists:

   .. csv-table::
     :file: _static/tables/ontology-fields.csv
     :header-rows: 1

+  \* The OLS entry for `environmental feature <https://www.ebi.ac.uk/ols/ontologies/envo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FENVO_00002297>`_ has been flagged as *obsolete*, and we tentatively link to a related umbrella term here.

-  In the linked ontology tree views, click the plus sign next to a blue-shaded branch to show all instances of that term, and continue downwards until you find the most specific term that accurately describes your data.
+  In the linked ontology tree views, click the plus sign next to a highlighted branch to show all instances of that term, and continue downwards until you find the most specific term that accurately describes your data.
 It is good practice to then register the term together with ontology acronym and accession, e.g: *marine pelagic biome (ENVO:01000023)*.

 .. |br2| raw:: html